-When two bodies at different temperature are in thermal contact with each other, thermal energy from a hot body flows to a cold body in the form of heat.
+When two bodies at different temperatures are in thermal contact with each other, thermal energy from a hot body flows to a cold body in the form of heat.
 This is called heat transfer.
 Transfer of heat is a natural process.
-It continues all the time as long as the bodies in thermal contact are at different temperature.
+It continues all the time as long as the bodies in thermal contact are at different temperatures.
 There are three modes of heat transfer.
 These are given below in the list:

 Watch video about heat transfer methods:

 Conduction plays an important role in our daily lives: